nounsok/github-org-repos-nsok/README.md

 # Github Organization Repos

-This is a **responsive** user interface that allows you to access github organization's repositories.<br />
+This is a **RESPONSIVE** user interface that allows you to access github organization's repositories.<br />
 Author: Noun (Justina) Sok

 ## Live Site